Applemango-art/talk2pdf-multilingual/README.md

   Acts as a smart interface to corporate documentation, product manuals, or client data — helping employees instantly retrieve critical information.
   Reduces search time, improves onboarding, and supports better business decisions through natural language queries.

-Each of these use cases reflects the broader mission — **to make AI intuitive, human-centric, and directly useful in real-world workflows.**